EOP-OMB/federal-program-inventory/website/_program/TC.139.md

 authorizations: []
 beneficiary_types: []
 categories:
-- Tax Expenditures - Income Security
+- Tax Expenditures - Health
 cfda: TC.139
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow credits for particular activities or targeted at specific groups.
-Under current law, however, taxpayers with dependents who don’t qualify for the child tax credit may be able to claim a maximum of $500 in credits for each dependent who meets certain conditions.
+objective: The baseline tax system generally would tax all profits under the regular tax rate schedule using broadly applicable measures of baseline income.
+It would not allow preferentially low tax rates to apply to certain types or sources of income.
+  In contrast, certain Blue Cross and Blue Shield (BC/BS) health insurance providers and certain other health insurers are provided with special tax benefits, provided that their percentage of total premium revenue expended on reimbursement for clinical services provided to enrollees or for activities that improve health care quality is not less than 85 percent for the taxable year.
+A qualifying insurer may take as a deduction 100 percent of any net increase in its unearned premium reserves, instead of the 80 percent allowed other insurers.
+A qualifying insurer is also allowed a special deduction equal to the amount by which 25 percent of its health-claim expenses exceeds its beginning-of-the-year accounting surplus.
+The deduction is limited to the insurer’s taxable income determined without the special deduction.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":320000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":370000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":420000000.0}]'
 outlays: null
 permalink: /program/TC.139.html
 popular_name: ''